 Sensing(S) – Lives in the present, pays attention to the details, likes facts and details, relies on information gained from the five senses,(hearing, sight, taste, touch, smell), makes decisions based on experiences, more likely to be down to earth and sensible, usually more practical and looks for real world evidence to support an idea or concept.

-Intuition(N) – Lives in their own head, relies on intuition/gut instinct or theories to make decisions, tends to be unobservant, thinks about things which are not in the present, looks at the bigger picture and the future, considers connections and meaning and also implications of things and decisions, more likely to be creative, likes new ideas and concepts even if those ideas are not practical.
+Intuition(N) – Lives in their own head, relies on intuition/gut instinct or theories to make decisions, tends to be unobservant, thinks about things which are not in the present, looks at the bigger picture and the future, considers connections and meaning and also implications of events and decisions, more likely to be creative, likes new ideas and concepts even if those ideas are not practical.

 Are you a sensor or intuitive.